 It may be difficult—when there is a full range of more visible threats to contend with—to reconcile how a complex and intangible issue like climate change should be understood a national security issue.
 However, it is the job of intelligence to confront complexity, not shy from it.
 The “three faces” framework offers a tool with which to do so, helping to alleviate confusion about climate security, while enabling professionals in the intelligence community to recognize the context that climate can have on the issues the they are responsible for understanding.

-Jordan Beauregard is a US Defense Intelligence Agency intelligence officer and senior environmental security analyst at the Center for Development and Strategy.
+Jordan Beauregard is a US Defense Intelligence Agency intelligence officer.
 He holds a Master of Science in Strategic Intelligence from the US National Intelligence University and studies Strategy, Operations, and Military History at the US Naval War College.